Hunv/can2mqtt/README.md

 ```
 cd ~
 wget https://github.com/Hunv/can2mqtt/releases/download/v4/can2mqtt_v4.zip.zip -O can2mqtt.zip
-sudo unzip can2mqtt.zip /opt/can2mqtt
+sudo unzip can2mqtt.zip -d /opt/can2mqtt
 ```

 ### Start can2mqtt:
 Optional: This is only required to test and debug or if you like to take care of can2mqtt on your own by running can2mqtt interactivly.
 You can also configure a daemon to do this automatically (see below).
 ```
-dotnet /opt/can2mqtt/can2mqtt
+dotnet /opt/can2mqtt/can2mqtt.dll
 ```

 ### Setup can2mqtt as daemon
-Execute 'sudo nano /etc/systemd/system/can2mqtt.service', replace the network interface name if it is not eth0, replace the user with a username the daemon will use to run and paste the following:
+Execute 'sudo nano /etc/systemd/system/can2mqtt.service', replace the user with a username the daemon will use to run and paste the following:
 ```
 [Unit]
 Description=can2mqtt
 After=network.target

 [Service]
-ExecStart=dotnet /opt/can2mqtt/can2mqtt
+ExecStart=dotnet /opt/can2mqtt/can2mqtt.dll
 WorkingDirectory=/opt/can2mqtt/
 StandardOutput=inherit
 StandardError=inherit